 Signs Of Poor Indoor Air Quality

 You spend90% of your life indoors.
-Maybe more.
+In practice, maybe more.
 And the air you're breathing right now?
 It could be two to five times more polluted than what's outside your front door.

 That's not a scare tactic.
-Now, it's EPA data.
+It's EPA data.
 And most people have no idea.

 What Is Indoor Air Quality (And Why Should You Care)

 Indoor air quality — IAQ for short — refers to the condition of the air inside buildings as it relates to the health and comfort of the people inside.
-Simple definition.
+Still, simple definition.
 Complicated reality.

 It's not just about dust